Roundhouse Ticketing Case Study

 Enabling Multiple Concurrent High Demand Ticket Sales

-Roundhouse were aware that without a means to control the flow of traffic hitting during peak loads a single popular artist could cause website failure.
+Roundhouse was aware that without a means to control the flow of traffic hitting during peak loads a single popular artist could cause website failure.
 Today with the Netacea Virtual Waiting Room they are confident in running multiple ticket sales in parallel.

-The screenshot below shows the Virtual Waiting Room automatically coming into action during a peak traffic spike caused by tickets going on sales for two separate artists simultaneously, in this case Franz Ferdinand and Thom Yorke.
+The screenshot below shows the Virtual Waiting Room automatically coming into action during a peak traffic spike caused by tickets going on sales for two separate artists simultaneously, in this case, Franz Ferdinand and Thom Yorke.

 One of the biggest differences Netacea makes to the business is the time it frees for our social media and visitor services teams.
 Previously, an onsale would consume the entire working day, now they can get on with other work as there are minimal negative comments and complaints.

 Oliver said: “Popular events that will sell out on the day now do so in under 45 minutes whereas before they would have taken over an hour and there was a strong possibility the system would fall over.”